phoenixvc/PhoenixVC-Website/README.md

 ```bash
 git ls-files --cached --others --exclude-standard | python3 scripts/git_tree.py
 ```
-This command pipes Git’s file list into our custom Python script (`scripts/git_tree.py`), which outputs a hierarchical, tree-like structure using conventional symbols (e.g., `├──`, `└──`).
-This is especially useful when providing an AI or a team member with a clear overview of the repository structure.
+This pipes Git’s file list into our custom Python script (`scripts/git_tree.py`), which outputs a hierarchical, tree-like structure using conventional symbols (e.g., `├──`, `└──`).
+This is especially useful when providing an AI or team member with a clear overview of the repository structure.

 Alternatively, for a complete flat list (excluding ignored files), run:
 ```bash